team1306/scouting/README.md

 ### csvtojson.py

 `csvtojson.py` was created to interface with [Auto Multiple Choice](http://home.gna.org/auto-qcm/) and convert the CSV files exported by AMC to a JSON of data, sorted by teams.
 This JSON can then be run through a team's algorithms to find ideal alliance partners.

+### readingjson.py

+`readingjson.py` takes the JSON that is produced by the aformentioned `csvtojson.py` and runs it through a scoring algorithm, then sorts the results by the score according to the algorithm.

+### validate.py

+`validate.py` validates the data in the file used as an argument.
+Currently, it makes sure the climbing points are a possible score, though we'll expand the validation as necessary.